fido820/Research/README.md

 --- | --- | --- | --- | ---
 |Stay Still       | 3                   | 1.                  | 43.5               |
 |Drive to Point       | 18                  | 4                 | 65               |

+## Awards

+Fido advanced to the finals of the New York City Science and Engineering Fair.
+There it was selected to move on to the Intel International Science and Engineering Fair and won the Intel Excellence in Computer Science award and the First Level in Computer Science award.